josh-works/intermediaterubycom/_pages/matt-swanson-jekyll-bug-p2.md

 ## Checks for Understanding

 1. When prepping to do open-source work, should you fork the repo before cloning it?
-1. What script should we run that, according to the jekyll docs, makes sure the product is set up and running correctly?
+1. What script should we run that, according to the [Jekyll docs](https://jekyllrb.com/docs/contributing/), makes sure the project is set up and running correctly?
 1. How do you run a script?
 What directory would we expect scripts to be in?
-1. Why would you run a script?
+1. _Why_ would you run a script?
 1. What 2 things does `./script/bootstrap` do?
 1. What's the keyboard shortcut for opening `go-to-file`/`fuzzy-finder` for your editor?
 1. What script would we use to make sure the repo is in good shape to work with?
-Hint - `CircleCI` runs against every new PR.
+Hint: `CircleCI` runs against every new PR.
 What does this script do?
 1. What script do you use to run tests?
 1. How would you find every spot that `slugify` is mentioned?
-How about every time the method is used?
+How about every time the method is called?
 1. What does the `test_utils` script do?
 1. What are the implications of Jekyll's test coverage?
 (It's 64%).
 1. How would we run tests for _just_ the `lib/jekyll/utils.rb` file?
 1. When you add the first test, what should the `assert_equals` arguments be?
 (Hint: they come from the Jekyll issue report)

 -----------------------
 Next, jump over to part 3.